-I am a former city girl living in the country with my hubby and my cat, Scout.
-I am a fundraiser, event planner, writer, blogger, Latina/Tica, avid traveler, social media junkie, a wannabe chef, willy nilly foodie and all around goofy girl.
-Contact me: email@example.com
+I am a former city girl living in the country with my hubby.
+I am a professional writer and blogger, Influencer, fundraiser, event planner, avid traveler, Costa Rican American, social media junkie, a wannabe chef, willy-nilly foodie and all around goofy girl.
+Contact me: firstname.lastname@example.org

 For those handful of people who actually read my blog, you are aware that on Saturday night I was going to see Rick Springfield in concert.
 Don't judge, people, don't judge.
 I love his music.
 There I said it.
 I am not ashamed to admit it.

 When I feel depressed or need a pick me up.
 I root around the CD's I carry in my car to find his greatest hits, pop it in the CD player and rock out!
 I know all the words to his songs and proudly admit it.